f5devcentral/access-solutions/solution15/guide/guide.rst

 |image002|

 #.
-When a user is directed to a SAML Auth agent they are redirected to the IDP selected by the SP Service(portal.acme.com).
+When a user is directed to a SAML Auth agent they are redirected to the IDP(AzureAD) selected by the SP Service(portal.acme.com).
 #.
 Upon successful authentication at the IDP, the user is redirected back to the SP.
 The SP service consumes the Assertion. he user is assigned resources defined in the Advanced Resource Assign Agent
 #.
-After successful Resource Assignment, the user is granted access to the Allow Terminal.
+After successful Resource Assignment, the user is granted access via the Allow Terminal.
 #.
 If SAML Authentication is unsuccessful, the user proceeds down the fallback branch to be denied access via the Deny Terminal

 Per-Session Policy - SAML Identity Aware Proxy